smohandass/kanister-deep-dive/README.md

 ## Step 2: Create an Actionset to run the blueprint

-Next step is to create an actionset
+Next step is to create an actionset.

+ActionSet provides the runtime parameters such as what blueprint to execute and instructs the controller to run a specific action in the blueprint.

 ```
 apiVersion: cr.kanister.io/v1alpha1